 Skip to content

-Primary Sjögren’s syndrome is a systemic disease, meaning it can affect your entire body, not just your moisture-producing glands.
+Primary Sjögren’s disease is a systemic disease, meaning it can affect your entire body, not just your moisture-producing glands.
 The underlying cause of this widespread effect is chronic, low-grade inflammation.

 Over time, constant inflammation circulating in your bloodstream—particularly involving an inflammatory protein called Type I interferon—can irritate the inner lining of your blood vessels [4][5].
 This ongoing irritation makes it easier for cholesterol and other substances to stick to the vessel walls, leading to a condition called atherosclerosis (a hardening and narrowing of the arteries) [4].